More Lies about the Prophet's role in getting his opponents killed

 Or "O you who believe!
 Fear Allah, and (always) say a word directed to the Right: (33:70)

 The language attributed to the Prophet is very vulgar.
-Nowhere in the authentic literature had we read that the Prophet ever used a vulgar or foul word to describe his enemies.
-Based on a simple comparison with the Quranic message, this incident should have been thrown out of the books.
+Nowhere in the authentic literature had we read that the Prophet ever used an obscene or foul word to describe his enemies.
+This incident should be out of the books based on a simple comparison with the Quranic message.
 It is false and, at best, can be called a forgery.

-Let us examine the narrations in Ibj Isha and Ibn Sa'd' words.
+Let us examine the narrations in Ibn Ishaq and Ibn Sa'd.

 Ibn Ishaq's account